RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ## Using the theming system

-<abbr title="Red Hat Design System">RHDS</abbr>' theming system is a high-level
+<abbr title="Red Hat Design System">RHDS</abbr>’ theming system is a high-level
-expression of the lower-level components of the system, [tokens][tokens], and [elements][elements], and in turn, it factors into the development of the highest level design system component, [patterns][patterns].
-In order to use the theming system, then, developers must already be familiar with our tokens and elements.
-In other words, theming is the developer's process of orchestrating design tokens with elements, particularly by way of themeable container elements
+expression of the lower-level components of the system, [tokens][tokens], and [elements][elements].
+In turn, it factors into the development of the highest-level design system component, [patterns][patterns].
+To use the theming system, then, developers must already be familiar with our tokens and elements.
+In other words, theming is the developer’s process of orchestrating design tokens with elements, particularly by way of themeable container elements.

 ### Themeable containers

 In <abbr>RHDS</abbr>, special provider elements such as `<rh-surface>`, `<rh-card>`, `<rh-tabs>`, and others are considered themeble containers.
 A themeable container is an element that can have custom classes attached which provide values for the relevant CSS color properties in a [custom theme][themes].

-A common pattern for a themeable container is the full width band.
+A common pattern for a themeable container is the full-width band.
 For example, a `<rh-surface>` may be used as a full-width container and provide the *Bordeaux* theme values to a set of 3 cards in a grid: